877-224-2434

 • 1/2" regular drywall on all walls and ceilings

-• Level 4 finish
+• Level 4 drywall finishing

 • Three-coat system: tape coat plus two subsequent coats over tape and fastener heads

-• All joints sanded to a smooth finish free of tool marks and ridges
+• All joints sanded to a smooth finish, free of tool marks and ridges

 Electrical Work